-The 2023 annual meeting of stockholders of Kadant Inc. will be held on Wednesday, May 17, 2023, at 2:30 p.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886 and online via the Internet at https://agm.issuerdirect.com/kai.
+The 2024 annual meeting of stockholders of Kadant Inc. will be held on Wednesday, May 15, 2024, at 2:30 p.m. at our corporate office located at One Technology Park Drive, Westford, Massachusetts 01886 and online via the Internet at https://agm.issuerdirect.com/kai.
 The purpose of the meeting is to consider and take action upon the following matters:

-- 1. to elect two directors for a three-year term expiring in 2026; - 2. to approve, by non-binding advisory vote, our executive compensation; - 3. to recommend, by non-binding advisory vote, the frequency of future executive compensation advisory votes; - 4. to approve restricted stock unit grants to our non-employee directors; - 5. to ratify the selection of KPMG LLP by the audit committee of our board of directors as our company's independent registered public accounting firm for the 2023 fiscal year; and - 6. to vote on such other business as may properly be brought before the meeting and any adjournment of the meeting.
+- 1. to elect two directors for a three-year term expiring in 2027; - 2. to approve, by non-binding advisory vote, our executive compensation; - 3. to approve an amendment to our amended and restated 2006 equity incentive plan to extend the plan's term by 10 years from the date of the meeting; - 4. to approve restricted stock unit grants to our non-employee directors; - 5. to ratify the selection of KPMG LLP by the audit committee of our board of directors as our company's independent registered public accounting firm for the 2024 fiscal year; and - 6. to vote on such other business as may properly be brought before the meeting and any adjournment of the meeting.

-The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is March 20, 2023.
+The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is March 18, 2024.
 Our stock transfer books will remain open.